sumcumo/cypress-testrail-reporter/README.md

-`host`                      | The Address of your running Testrail Application (API) `username`                  | A Username for Authentication against Testrail API `password`                  | The corresponding password `uploadAssests`             | Provide Assets Paths if you want to attach them to a run `assetsArchiveName`         | Provide a custom archive Name.
+`host`                      | The Address of your running Testrail Application (API) `username`                  | A Username for Authentication against Testrail API `password`                  | The corresponding password `assets`                    | Provide Assets Paths if you want to attach them to a run `assetsArchiveName`         | Provide a custom archive Name.
 Default: cypressAssets `attach`                    | Provide further attachments like reports